 - being taken advantage of

-- Looking at people and things through a jaded lens
+- looking through a jaded lens

 How To Unlearn Mistrust

-- How do they treat other people?
+- How have I seen them treat other people?

-- How do they talk about others?
+- How have I seen them talk about others?

 - Do they gossip or share other people’s secrets?